 I hope these Jesse Tree ideas have been helpful, and that you enjoy celebrating the real meaning of Christmas with a Jesse Tree this Advent.
 Do let me know how you get on in the comments!

 Also, why not delight your family this year with an Advent basket?
 Click to find out how!

 And check out how we celebrate Santa in our household (clue: it’s not the ‘norm’…).

 P.S.
 Want regular Christian parenting resources, updates, blogs and random humour?
 Click here to join the Hope Tribe – a fabulous community on my little corner of the Internet.
-You’ll get weekly updates, exclusive discounts AND a free Family Faith Bundle just to say thank you for joining!
+You’ll get weekly updates, exclusive discounts AND a free gift just to say thank you for joining!